catamphetamine/react-pages/README.md

 // Create webpage rendering server const server = webpageServer
 ({
-  // Http host and port for executing all client-side ajax requests on server-side.
+  // HTTP host and port for executing all client-side ajax requests on server-side.
   // This is the host and port on which the web application is run.
   // (because, unlike in the web browser, all URLs on the server-side must be absolute)
   application: